 MACS315.
 DIFFERENTIAL EQUATIONS (I,II,S) Classical techniques for first and higher order equations and systems of equations.
 Laplace transforms.
 Phase plane and stability analysis of non-linear equations and systems.
 Applications to physics, mechanics, electrical engineering, and environmental sciences.
-Several computer assignments, using a numerical integration package, are included.
 Prerequisite: MACS213 or MACS223.
 3 hours lecture; 3 semester hours.

 MACS323.
-PROBABILITY AND STATISTICS FOR ENGINEERS I (I,II,S) Elementary probability.
-Bayes rule, discrete and continuous probability models, data reduction and presentation, interval estimation, hypothesis testing, and simple regression with special emphasis on applications in mineral engineering.
+PROBABILITY AND STATISTICS FOR ENGINEERS I (I,II,S) Elementary probability, propagation of error, discrete and continuous probability models, interval estimation, hypothesis testing, and linear regression with emphasis on applications to science and engineering.
 Prerequisite: MACS112 or MACS122.
 3 hours lecture; 3 semester hours.

 MACS324.
 PROBABILITY AND STATISTICS FOR ENGINEERS II (II) Continuation of MACS323.
 Multiple regression analysis, analysis of variance, basic experimental design, and distribution-free methods.
 Applications emphasized.
-Prerequisite: MACS323 or consent of instructor 3 hours lecture; 3 semester hours.
+Prerequisite: MACS323 or consent of instructor.
+3 hours lecture; 3 semester hours.

 MACS325.
 DIFFERENTIAL EQUATIONS WITH HONORS (II) Same topics as those covered in MACS315 but with additional material and problems.
-Prerequisite: Consent of instructor.
+Prerequisite: Consent of department.
 3 hours lecture; 3 semester hours.

 MACS332.
-LINEAR ALGEBRA (I,II) Systems of linear equations, matrices, determinants and eigenvalues.
+LINEAR ALGEBRA (I,II) Systems of linear equations, matrices, determinants and eigen-values.
 Linear operators.
 Abstract vector spaces.
 Applications selected from linear programming, physics, graph theory, and other fields.
 Prerequisite: MACS213 or MACS223.
 3 hours lecture; 3 semester hours.

-MACS333.
+MACS 333.
 INTRODUCTION TO MATHEMATICAL MODELING.
-(I) This course gives students the opportunity to build mathematical models of real-world phenomena.
+(II) This course gives students the opportunity to build mathematical models of real-world phenomena.
 It considers several practical problems drawn from engineering and the sciences.
 For each, the problem is defined and then the student discovers how the underlying principles lead to a mathematical model.
 The course concentrates on difference and differential equation models.
-In each case, the student solves the model and analyze how the model and its solutions are useful in understanding the original problem.
-Prerequisites: MACS315, or consent of instructor.
-3 hours lecture, 3 semester hours.
+In each case, the student solves the model and analyzes how the model and its solutions are useful in understanding the original problem.
+Prerequisites:MACS 315 or consent of instructor.
+3 hours lecture; 3 semester hours.